Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 ## References
 <a id="1">[1]</a>
 Tang, G. et al (2016).
-A variable turbulent Prandtl number model for simulating supercritical pressure CO2 heat transfer International Journal of Heat and Mass Transfer, 102, 1082 - 1092
+A variable turbulent Prandtl number model for simulating supercritical pressure CO2 heat transfer.
+International Journal of Heat and Mass Transfer, 102, 1082 - 1092
+<a id="2">[1]</a>
+Deng, B. et al (2001).
+A near-wall two-equation heat transfer model for wall turbulent flows.
+International Journal of Heat and Mass Transfer, 44(4), 691 - 698